ChikazeMori/DeepReinforcementLearning-Applied-to-Atari/README.md

 All jupyter notebooks are available as ipynb.

-* data_preparation: Clean the dataset
-* MLP_optimisation: Apply a grid search for MLP
-* SVM_optimisation: Apply a grid search for SVM
-* MLP_testing: Test the MLP model
-* SVM_testing: Test the SVM model
+* Task_1: Create a tabular reinforcement learning environment
+* Task_2: Apply Q-learning to the environment created in Task_1
+* Task_3: Apply SAC to Atari MsPacman
+* Task_4: Apply DQN to Atari MsPacman

 ### Folders